ibm-cloud-docs/account/index.md

 When you register with {{site.data.keyword.cloud}}, you are set up with a Pay-As-You-Go account.
 Even though you provide your credit card information for account security and identity verification purposes, you can still use {{site.data.keyword.cloud_notm}} for free by selecting products in the catalog that offer Free and Lite pricing plans.
 Another account type, called a Subscription account, is also available.
 With a Subscription account, you get many of the same features of a Pay-As-You-Go account, plus discounts for platform services and support with a more consistent billing structure that uses subscriptions.
 {: shortdesc}

 By default, classic accounts that were established before 30 November 2023, are included in the {{site.data.keyword.cloud_notm}} general routing table.
 Previously, if you wanted to convert a classic account to a VRF-style account, you were required to open a support case with {{site.data.keyword.IBM}} Support.
 Beginning 30 November 2023, any new classic account or any existing classic account that is "empty" (for example, without any provisioned VLANs), will be automatically converted to a VRF-style account the next time that account initiates a private network connection.
-For more information, see [FAQs about VRF account migration](/docs/account?topic=account-vrf-faqs).
+For more information, see [FAQ about VRF account migration](/docs/account?topic=account-vrf-faqs).
 {: attention}

 ## Comparing accounts